netw0rm/atlaskit/README.md

 npm run cucumber/single my-component
 ```

-You can watch the cucumber tests via VNC by replacing the `selenium/node-chrome` with `selenium/node-chrome-debug` in `docker-compose-browserstack.yml` and connect to [vnc://0.0.0.0:5900](vnc://0.0.0.0:5900).
+You can watch the cucumber tests via VNC by replacing the `selenium/node-chrome` with `selenium/node-chrome-debug` in `docker-compose-saucelabs.yml` and connect to [vnc://0.0.0.0:5900](vnc://0.0.0.0:5900).
 Password is `secret`.
 For more information have a look at the [Selenium docker images](https://github.com/SeleniumHQ/docker-selenium).

-### Monkey tests
+###Monkey tests

 Monkey tests are a technique where the user tests the application or system by providing random inputs and checking the behavior, or seeing whether the application or system crashes.
 We do this using [Gremlins.js](tools.md#markdown-header-gremlins).